Back to Blog

 Sanctions and Restricted Country Risks

-Sending money to sanctioned countries, including Iran, North Korea, Cuba, Syria, and certain regions of Ukraine, or to individuals listed on sanctions databases is illegal under US, EU, and UK law.
-Violations can result in severe civil and criminal penalties even if the sender is unaware of the sanctions status.
+Sending money to sanctioned countries including Iran, North Korea, Cuba, Syria, and certain regions of Ukraine, or to individuals on sanctions databases, is illegal under US, EU, and UK law.
+Violations carry severe civil and criminal penalties even when the sender is unaware of the sanctions status.

-Before sending money to a high-risk jurisdiction, check OFAC's Specially Designated Nationals (SDN) list and current sanctions programs.
-Be aware that transfers to certain countries may be limited, delayed, or entirely unavailable through legitimate providers.
-Attempting to circumvent these restrictions through intermediary countries or alternative providers carries additional legal risk.
+Before sending money to a high-risk jurisdiction, check OFAC's Specially Designated Nationals list and current sanctions programs.
+Transfers to certain countries may be limited, delayed, or entirely unavailable through legitimate providers.
+Attempting to circumvent restrictions through intermediary countries carries additional legal risk.

 A fundamental structural weakness in international money transfers is the protection asymmetry between sending and receiving countries.